-This is the ninth and final 2013 FALL COLOR REPORT for New York State.
+This is the second 2014 FALL COLOR REPORT for New York State.
 Reports are obtained from field observers and reflect expected color conditions for the coming weekend.
 FALL COLOR REPORTS are issued every Wednesday afternoon.

 Bright, beautiful fall colors are continuing to emerge in New York State, with the most significant changes this weekend expected in some of the higher elevations of the Adirondacks and Catskills regions, and the Thousand Islands-Seaway region, according to observers for Empire State Development's I LOVE NEW YORK program.

 In the Adirondacks, look for foliage at midpoint of color change in the Tupper Lake and Mt.
 Arab areas.
 Leaves should be around 45-50 percent changed and of average brilliance with predominating fall colors of burgundy, mustard, pumpkin and scarlet.
 Area foliage spotters are expecting a spectacular display this year.
 In Herkimer County, Old Forge foliage spotters are predicting 35-40 percent color change and conditions approaching midpoint with muted shades of red and some splashes of yellow.
 Look for 30-35 percent color change in the Lake Placid area of Essex County, where leaves are becoming more brilliant as the night temperatures get colder.
 Shades of yellow and brown can be found on poplars and birches, with oranges and reds emerging from the maples, however there are still many green leaves.
 Color in the region varies with the elevation.